Garados007/Werwolf/doc/version-1.0/plans.md

 Additionaly I plan to add a build pipeline to automaticly submit the build package from the build server to the runtime build.
 But for this there is more security required (no manipulation from outside).

+## LESS CSS Preprocessor

+To write the styles in css is a little difficult.
+In future I want to use a php implementation of a less css preprocessor [https://github.com/leafo/lessphp](https://github.com/leafo/lessphp).

+These files will also precompiled during the setup routine.

 ## Reorganisation of the repository paths

 The paths will be reorganised in a better logical structure.
 Currently the different projects are somehow merged and are not realy separated.